wallacegibbon/e-language-compiler/README.md

 When writting C code, users usually need to read/write assembly files and linkers files to make ISR work.
 We don't need those things in E language, we can write ISRs as long as we have the chip document.
 This is one of the features that make E language friendly to electronic hobbyists.

+## The `void` Type

+In C language, there is a type called `void` which is used for 2 purpose:
+1. For function definition, `void` indicates the function do not have parameters or return value;
+2. For pointers, `void*` stands for a pointer who can point to any type.

+> The logic of C language is: When you dereferncing `void*`, you will got a `void` type who can not be part of an expression, so some usage bugs can be found by this design.
+This is not the best design since many C programmers do not understand this logic, they just remembered the rule.

+In E language, there is no `void` type exposed to users.

+For function definitions, we do not use `void`.
+When we define functions without parameters or return value, we just left them out.

+For pointers, we use `any` instead. `any^` in E language is same as `void*` in C language.

+> In C language, you can just left out parameters for historical reasons: no parameter and void have different meanings.
+You always need a `void` to make you code robust.

 # The Compiler